 In government contracting there are harsh rules about apparent authority.
-The issues usually arises when contractors follow directions of Program Managers and Contracting Officer Technical Representatives.
+The issues usually arises when contractors follow directions of Program Managers and Contracting Officer Technical Representatives (COTR).
 Without a clear understanding of the basic rules, apparent authority arguments can have brutal impacts to a contractor claims against the government.
+Appellate courts do not waiver on the difference actual authority vs apparent authority when it comes to making government claims.
+Before litigating and wasting thousands in litigation costs, you should analyze the facts first.

 What is Apparent Authority in Federal Government Contracts?